Fractals and the monadic second order theory of one successor: Introduction

 Statement (i) in Theorem B does not generalize to unbounded sets, and in statement (ii) packing dimension can not be replaced by Assouad dimension.
-The structure $(\R,<,+,\sin)$ has NIP, \footnote{ Marker and Steinhorn established that this structure is locally o-minimal, and the proof described in \cite[Theorem 2.7]{TV-local} shows that it is NIP.} and hence does not define an isomorphic copy of $\mathscr{B}$.
+The structure $(\R,<,+,\sin)$ is known to be NIP, and hence does not define an isomorphic copy of $\mathcal{B}$.
 However, the reader can check that the $(\R,<,+,\sin)$-definable set

 has Assouad dimension two, topological dimension one, and no affine points.
+We discuss $(\R,<,+,\sin)$ and related structures in Section~\ref{section:top-assouad} below.